ipozdeev/it-skills-for-research/collaboration-tools.md

 ### slack apps
 To add a specific feature to Slack, e.g. functionality to create polls or your Outlook calendar, you should add what is called [an app](https://slack.com/intl/en-ch/resources/slack-101/what-is-an-app).
 For now, let us install something to help us integrate a Github account, make Zoom calls and create polls, of course.

+## whiteboards
+Writing things down is an essential component of any researh project: from planning to maintaining a research log.
+Apps like [miro](https://miro.com/) and [Stormboard](https://stormboard.com/) are digital whiteboards with a number of important features: unlimited space, ability to invite other people to work simultaneously, integration with other apps like the ones for project management or presentations.

+The whiteboards can be used for literaly anything: task planning, brain-storming sessions, logging intermediary research results, etc.

 ## exercises
 TBD